The Shale Trail

 Greendykes Bing near Broxburn

 We are working with our partners and individual organisations towards completing the first phase of the project which is a feasibility study.
-This will help identify opportunities for signage, path works and community engagement.
-For more information or if the Shale Trail is of interest please contact Rory@lfgnp.org.uk
+This will help identify opportunities for signage, path works, green networks, and community engagement.
+Applications to the CSGN Development Fund and LEADER for a feasibility study were both successful, and we hope to soon appoint consultants to provide a more detailed study of our proposals.
+For more information, or if the Shale Trail is of interest, please contact Rory@lfgnp.org.uk

 For more about West Lothian’s shale history go to www.scottishshale.co.uk